Palliative care helps people with advanced cancer to live as fully and as comfortably as possible. The role of palliative care is to:

 "There is still a life to be lived and pleasures to be found and disappointments to be had.
 Living with advanced cancer is a different life, not just a journey towards death." – Julie

-If you urgently need somebody to talk to because you are thinking about ending your life, call Lifeline on 13 11 14 for free, confidential telephone counselling at any time.
+If you urgently need to talk to somebody because you are thinking about ending your life, call Lifeline on 13 11 14 for free, confidential telephone counselling.

 Where you can receive palliative care